gitops-tools/cluster-controller/README.md

 # cluster-controller

-cluster-controller for Weave GitOps Enterprise
+cluster-controller for Weave GitOps Enterprise.

+This code was originally written for Weave GitOps Enterprise.